ccoderz/cil-text-classification-2020/README.md

 ## Results

-With CSR (Character-level Sequence Representation) + residual blcok with downsampling + multiple layer RNN (GRU or LSTM), the model achieve 86.86% accuracy without any fine tuning or learning rate adjusting strategy.
+With CSR (Character-level Sequence Representation) + residual blcok with downsampling + multiple layer RNN (GRU or LSTM), the model achieve 86.86% accuracy without any fine tuning or learning rate adjustment strategy.
 The CSR-Res-6-d-GRU can outperform the word embedding model with pretrained BERT which is trained on cleaned dataset instead of user generated dataset.

 | Model            | Acc           | Param Size  |